Finding the right UX design agency for your B2B mobile app can be confusing. Here are a few ways to make sure you pick the right one.

 According to The Psychology of Design, two Japanese ATM Machines were used for a test to see what users would choose.
 Both were identical in function but used different interfaces.
 One ATM was bland and had a bland interface setup focused on simplicity.
 The other ATM used a visually engaging user interface and visuals.
 Studies showed that customers preferred the aesthetically superior ATM.
 It was the most used product, and the users considered as easy to use.

-Your customers’ brains work overtime to process information that is not easy to understand.
-Users don’t want to have to increase their cognitive load while navigating through complex navigation systems.
+Your customers' brains work overtime to process information that is not easy to understand.
+Users don't want to increase their cognitive load while navigating complex navigation systems.
 Analyzing what is on the screen and remembering navigation slows down their thinking.
-Leveraging emotional design principles remove this pain point by offering users rich content that’s understandable and with body copy that triggers positive emotion.
+Leveraging emotional design principles removes this pain point by offering users rich, understandable content with body copy that triggers positive emotion.

 The power of engaging content

-For new products, you can leverage the card-sorting user research method to find out the right terms for exciting products, feedback from existing users.
+For new products, you can leverage the card-sorting user research method to find the right terms for exciting products and feedback from existing users.

 You can use user research to validate content with existing customers periodically to maintain relevance.

-For stagnant product, you can leverage user testing using multivariate testing (more variations than A/B testing).
+For stagnant products, you can leverage user testing using multivariate testing (more variations than A/B testing).

 An example of a case study that improved with emotional design to solve business problems and satisfy users' pain points is from Virgin America.

 Virgin America is the number one featured app on both Apple and Google Play.
 What's their secret?
 They redesigned existing applications and maintained that excellent UX strategy across all products and services.
 Their product redesign addressed some of the following-